by Craig Brelsford

 I returned to camp and met two Tibetan herdsmen.
 One could just barely speak Chinese, and he told us that it is possible to circumvent the sixth and seventh crossings.
 Yet another Tibetan arrived, Rén Qīng Cái Ràng (仁青才让).
 Rén Qīng was younger than the other two and spoke good Chinese.
 Rén Qīng watched us as we drove along the bluff above crossings 6 and 7 and descended safely to the road.
 The eighth crossing was a piece of cake.
 (Our 2WD Kia Sportage was a fine mini-SUV, but in the Hala Lake back country I would have felt safer in a larger 4WD.
 It would also be better to have at least one other vehicle in the group to serve as a rescue car.)

 On the steppe Elaine and I witnessed scenes unlike any we have encountered in China.
 The valley spread out endlessly before us, with the snow-capped South Shule Mountains in the background.
 All was stillness and silence.
-There are scenes nearly as thrilling on the G214 in Guoluo and Yushu prefectures, but one views those landscapes from a busy highway, not from an unpaved road in the middle of nowhere.
+There are scenes nearly as thrilling on the G214 in Guoluo and Yushu prefectures, but one views those landscapes from a busy highway, not from a unpaved road in the middle of nowhere.
 We met just one person on the steppe, a Tibetan herdsman on horseback who asked us to take him to Yangkang Xiang.

-After driving about 30 km we saw a turquoise glow on the horizon: Hala Lake.
+After driving about 30 km (19 mi.) we saw a turquoise glow on the horizon: Hala Lake.
 The second-largest lake in Qinghai, the inland sea covers an area of 607 sq. km (234 sq mi.).
 Here at the eastern end of the lake one gets one’s closest views of the father of the waters, the mighty Gangze Wujie, elev.
 5808 m (19,055 ft.).
-That awe-inspiring peak and its siblings north of the lake are complemented by other peaks on all sides, a dramatic reminder that the water here at 4077 masl has no outlet.
+That awe-inspiring peak and its siblings north of the lake are complemented by other peaks on all sides, a dramatic reminder that the water here at elev.
+4077 m (13,376 ft.) has no outlet.
 The azure sea with snowy peaks behind is a deeply impressive sight.
 Except for the wind, all is silent; except for a few Tibetan herders’ tents in the distance, not a soul is around.
 The only signs of man are the road and the hundreds of sheep and yaks dotting the slopes.

 Almost as soon as we arrived, the wind picked up, and rain started to fall.
 (Rain, it turned out, would bedevil us every day at Hala.)
-We noted species common on the high steppe, among them Tibetan Gazelle, Lesser Sand Plover, Horned Lark, and Rufous-necked Snowfinch.
+We noted species common to the high steppe, among them Tibetan Gazelle, Lesser Sand Plover, Horned Lark, and Rufous-necked Snowfinch.
 We turned the Sportage into our bedroom and spent the night on a bluff above the lake.

 The next day, Wed.
 10 Aug., the rain was less but the wind even fiercer, blowing gale-force across the lake.
 We drove off the elevated unpaved road toward the lake, parking well away from the soft sand fringing the inland sea.
 We walked a few hundred meters to the shingly shoreline, there finding 2 Ruddy Turnstone.
 Elaine made this video of the turbulent lake.

 Hume’s Short-toed Lark were calling, and there were juveniles around.
-Interestingly, we were finding Hume’s Short-toed only on the shore and about 300 m inland.
+Interestingly, we were finding Hume’s Short-toed only on the shore and about 300 m/1,000 ft. inland.
 The larks act like stints, running frantically along the shore, picking up insects.
 We saw 3 Pallas’s Gull, 6 Bar-headed Goose, and 1 each of Little Ringed Plover, Common Redshank, and Brown-headed Gull.

 We could stand the gale no longer; we walked back to the Sportage, on the way noting Rufous-necked Snowfinch.
-Back on the road, driving west across the steppe, we noted a Ruddy Shelduck foraging on the track, a Saker Falcon, 7 Eurasian Hoopoe, and 2 Isabelline Wheatear.
+Back on the road, driving west across the steppe, we saw a Ruddy Shelduck foraging on the track, a Saker Falcon, 7 Eurasian Hoopoe, and 2 Isabelline Wheatear.